Cardinals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Cardinals have a record of 1-4.
+- The Cardinals have played as the underdog five times over their past 10 games and are undefeated in those matchups.

-- In their last 10 games with a total, the Cardinals and their opponents have failed to hit the over twice.
+- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under on seven occasions.

 Cardinals Betting Records & Stats

-- The Cardinals are 9-12 in games they were listed as the moneyline favorite (winning 42.9% of those games).
+- The Cardinals have been victorious in seven, or 41.2%, of the 17 contests they have been chosen as underdogs in this season.

-- St. Louis has a record of 2-4 when playing as moneyline favorites with odds of -185 or shorter (33.3% winning percentage).
+- St. Louis has entered 14 games this season as the underdog by -105 or more and is 5-9 in those contests.

-- The implied moneyline probablility in this matchup gives the Cardinals a 64.9% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cardinals have a 51.2% chance of pulling out a win.

-- In the 41 games in which oddsmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 22 times (22-18-1).
+- St. Louis' games have gone over the total in 22 of its 42 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.